SORENSON DEAF INTERPRETER ACADEMY

 Deaf interpreters bring their expertise in navigating communication dynamics in situations involving d/Deaf people from different backgrounds and with different communication barriers.
 Deaf-hearing interpreting teams work together in different specialized situations in one-on-one appointments or during group meetings with DeafBlind consumers or Deaf consumers with atypical language.
 Deaf Interpreters can specialize in supporting specific consumers or develop expertise in interpreting provision at conferences, entertainment or in education, medical, mental health, or legal settings.
 Deaf interpreters often do English-to-ASL translation work in-person or through creation of videos.
 There has been a recent surge in Deaf-hearing interpreter teams covering press conferences to ensure critical information is accessible to all d/Deaf citizens.

 All professional interpreters follow a professional Code of Conduct agreed on between the National Association of the Deaf and the National Registry of Interpreters for the Deaf.
 One of its most important components is to maintain confidentiality.
 This means keeping private whatever happens in the interactions that are interpreted.
+Interpreters work in a variety of settings such as:

 The Registry of Interpreters for the Deaf